EmilioOldenziel/RL-Yaniv/README.md

 - Pickup a card from the top of the pile
 - End its turn

+## Implementation
+The game is implemented in pure Python (no dependencies), it is wrapped to a environment encoding

 ## Actions
 ```
 0: Call Yaniv (if 5 point or lower)